Homayoun Ershadi

-Homayoun Ershadi (also spelled Homayon Ershadi, همایون ارشادی; 26 March 1947 – 11 November 2025) was an Iranian actor.
+Homayoun Ershadi (alternatively spelled Homayon Ershadi, همایون ارشادی; 26 March 1947 – 11 November 2025) was an Iranian actor.
 He was known for his debut role in Taste of Cherry (1997), and several subsequent Iranian and other films, including European films like Agora or Hollywood films like The Kite Runner and Zero Dark Thirty.

 Early life and education

-Homayoun Ershadi was born in Isfahan on 26 March 1947.
-He moved to Italy to study architecture at the Ca' Foscari University of Venice, graduating in 1970.
-He worked in Iran as an architect, before moving to Canada in 1979, following the Iranian Revolution.
-He and his wife settled in Vancouver, where he continued work as an architect.
-Ershadi returned to Iran in 1990, after he and his wife filed for divorce.
+Homayoun Ershadi was born in Isfahan on 26 March 1947, and spent his adolescence in Karaj and Abadan.
+He moved to Italy to study architecture at the Ca' Foscari University of Venice in Venice, graduating in 1970.

+Ershadi initially worked in Iran as an architect, but relocated to Canada with his wife following the Iranian Revolution.
+He and his wife settled in Vancouver, British Columbia, where he continued work as an architect.
+Ershadi returned to Iran in 1990 after he and his wife filed for divorce.

 Career

 Following Ershadi's return to Iran, he settled in Tehran.
 Ershadi was discovered by director Abbas Kiarostami, while sitting in his car in traffic.
 Kiarostami approached him and requested him to play the leading role of his film, Taste of Cherry.

-In 2007 he was cast in The Kite Runner, a film about two young boys growing up in Afghanistan.
+In 2007, he was cast in The Kite Runner, a film about two young boys growing up in Afghanistan.

 Personal life and death

 Ershadi's two children live in Vancouver, a place he visited often to see his grandchildren.

-He died from cancer on 11 November 2025, at the age of 78.
+Ershadi died from cancer in Iran on 11 November 2025, at the age of 78.
+He was buried at the Behesht-e Sakineh in Karaj.